 This is a very versatile recipe and as long as you keep the proportions equal, you can easily vary your ingredients.

-These Fruity Brazil Nut Jeweled Holiday Biscotti are not only a family favorite, they are also so easy to make.
+These Fruity Brazil Nut Jeweled Holiday Biscotti are not only a family favorite, but they are also so easy to make.
 As a result, they are usually one of the first biscotti recipes that I make in preparation for the holiday season.

 Have you started your holiday baking yet?